Skip to content

 }

-Once the order request is built up, creating an order is done within the context of a Session with the OrdersClient:
+Once the order request is built, create an order within the context of a Session with the OrdersClient create_order() function and pass the order request object in:

 async def main():